Timeline of the SARS-CoV-2 Omicron variant: January 10

-Peru register the highest rate of Covid-19 infections with 70,000 cases in a week, with Omicron variant being responsible for the third wave of infections.
+Peru register the highest rate of COVID-19 infections with 70,000 cases in a week, with Omicron variant being responsible for the third wave of infections.

 January 12

 WHO projects that in six to eight weeks half the population of Europe will have caught the variant.
-In the U.S. 98% of COVID-19 cases the week prior were of the Omicron variant.
+In the US, 98% of COVID-19 cases the week prior were of the Omicron variant.

 January 13

-Algeria detects 82 new cases; 61 cases from Algiers, 11 cases from Blida, 5 cases in Bouïra, 3 cases from Hassi Messaoud and 1 case in Ain Defla and Laghouat, bringing the total of confirmed cases to 145 cases.
+Algeria detects 82 new cases; 61 cases from Algiers, 11 cases from Blida, 5 cases in Bouïra, 3 cases from Hassi Messaoud and 1 case in Aïn Defla and Laghouat, bringing the total of confirmed cases to 145 cases.

 January 14

-US reported its peak number of infections by Omicron variant, US Presidential Chief Advisor, Dr. Anthony Fauci predicted that the Omicron cases would drop by the end of January.
+US reported its peak number of infections by Omicron variant, US Presidential Chief Advisor, Anthony Fauci, predicted that the Omicron cases would drop by the end of January.

 January 15

 Beijing reports its first locally transmitted case, in the Haidian district.
-Authorities have published a detailed account of the patient's activities dating back to December 31, quarantined his workplace and residential compound, and collected 2,430 testing samples from these two locations.
+Authorities have published a detailed account of the patient's activities dating back to 31 December, quarantined his workplace and residential compound, and collected 2,430 testing samples from these two locations.

 January 17

-In China health authorities said that their first ever recorded Omicron case could have come from a mail send from Canada.
-However more than 16,500 tests of those who had contact or possible contact with the index case all came back negative.
+In China, health authorities said that their first ever recorded Omicron case could have come from a mail send from Canada.
+However, more than 16,500 tests of those who had contact or possible contact with the index case all came back negative.

 January 19

-France reach 464,000 new Covid-19 cases with the Omicron variant rampant unabated, the country registered seven consecutive days surpassing daily 300,000 cases.
+France reach 464,000 new COVID-19 cases with the Omicron variant rampant unabated, the country registered seven consecutive days surpassing daily 300,000 cases.